 Build Your Artist Site: Don’t Do It Yourself

 Most people think that you need to be very tech-savvy to start a website.
 This is not true.
-Not only are there plenty of services that help you create your own personal website, but some are even especially designed for artists.
+Not only are there plenty of services that help you create your own personal website, but some are even specially designed for artists.
 These sites offer visual-intensive templates that are built to make your art look great.

 Domain Names: If you are just starting out, there is nothing wrong with getting set up with a free site on a hosted website, but once you’re really making a name for yourself, you’ll want to buy a domain name.
 There is a huge difference between artistname.wordpress.com and artistname.com, and having a short, easy-to-remember URL is going to be a big marketing advantage down the line.